 Please note there is limited parking available.
 Just follow railway road that then turns into quarry road.
 Park at the top then walk your way down to the reserve.

 Ferntree Gully is a vibrant township with plenty of great outdoor activities.
 Local attractions within close vicinity include the Kokoda trial 1000 steps memorial walk, The Tim Neville arboretum lakes sculptures and fountains, Churchill national park to spot some Aussie wildlife or walks and hikes within the very scenic Dandenong ranges.

 Fishing at Ferntree Gully Quarry

 Ferntree Gully Quarry is a great fishing location where you can target several freshwater fish species.
-This includes trout, redfin, estuary perch, carp, golden perch and Murray cod.
+This includes trout, redfin, carp, golden perch and Murray cod.
 We would highly recommend that you read our detailed guide on how to catch trout.

 This lake is regularly stocked with rainbow trout prior to each school holiday break.
 Use this link to follow Victorian trout stocking programs.
 The state government has also started trailing the release of Murray cod and golden perch yellow belly as part of the target 10 million by 2022 native fish stocking program.
 In 2019 they released 50 Murray cod 40 cm in length and 200 golden perch 30cm in length.